 Some viral infections, such as herpes, cannot be cured.
 However, a doctor can give you medications to help ease symptoms.

-Most bumps are due to harmless, temporary conditions that don’t require treatment.
-If your skin bumps are due to an infection or long-term condition, timely medical treatment can usually help clear it up or ease symptoms.
+Most skin bumps are due to harmless, temporary conditions that don’t require treatment.
+If your skin bumps are due to an infection or long-term condition, timely medical treatment usually helps clear them up or ease symptoms.

-If your skin bump is cancerous, your outlook is best if doctors detect and treat cancer early.
+If your skin bump is cancerous, your outlook is improved if healthcare professionals detect and treat cancer early.